Does Father Travel in Time?

 Next we see two accounts of Ezekiel traveling both in time and in space:

-Ezekiel 8:1-3 During the sixth year, in the sixth month, on the fifth day of the month, as I sat in my house, and the elders of Judah sat before me, the hand of Adonay Yehovah came to me quickly.
-2 Then as I looked on, I saw something that looked like a man.
-From his waist down he looked like ‘fire’ [light]; and from his waist upward, a brilliance, like glowing metal.
-3 He stretched out what appeared to be a hand, and took me by a lock of my head; and the spirit lifted me up between earth and the sky, and brought me as a mode of revelation from Elohim to Jerusalem, to the door of the gate of the inner court that faces toward the north; where there was the seat of the image of Jealousy [the Queen of Heaven], that provokes to jealousy.
-WE
+Ezekiel 8:1-3 On the fifth day of the sixth month of the sixth year, I was sitting in my house with the elders of Judah sitting in front of me, and there the hand of the Sovereign Yehovah came down on me.
+2 Then as I looked on, I saw something that looked like a fire.
+From His waist down His body looked like a burning flame.
+From the waist up He looked like glowing metal.
+3 He stretched out what appeared to be a hand, and took me by a lock of hair on my head.
+Then the spirit lifted me up between the earth and sky and brought me to Jerusalem and she transported me to Jerusalem, to the entrance of the north gate of the inner court where the seat of the image of Jealousy was [the Queen of Heaven] that provokes His jealousy!

-Ezekiel 43:4-7 And the glory of [Yehovah] came into the temple by way of the gate which faces toward the east.
-5 The Spirit lifted me up and brought me into the inner court; and behold, the glory of [Yehovah] filled the temple.
-6 Then I heard Him speaking to me from the temple, while a man stood beside me.
-7 And He said to me, “Son of man, this is the place of My throne and the place of the soles of My feet, where I will dwell in the midst of the children of Israel forever.
-No more shall the house of Israel defile My holy name, they nor their kings, by their harlotry or with the carcasses of their kings on their high places.”
+Ezekiel 43:4-7 The splendor of Yehovah came into the 'Temple' thru the gateway facing east.
+[1] 5 The spirit lifted me up and brought me into the inner courtyard, and I saw the splendor of Yehovah filling the 'Temple'.
+6 I heard someone speaking to me from inside the 'Temple' while the man was standing.
+7 He said, “Human son, this is the place for My throne and the place for the soles of My feet, where I’ll live among the Israelites forever.
+The House of Israel and their kings will never again defile My 'special' name by their prostitution or with the dead bodies of their kings in their high places of worship.

 Moses also had a mountain top experience with the “Great Light”:

-Exodus 34:29 It happened, when Moses came down from Mount Sinai with the two tablets of the testimony in Moses’ hand, when he came down from the mountain, that Moses didnt know that the skin of his face shone by reason of his speaking with him.
-WEB
+Exodus 34:29 Then Moses came down from Mount Sinai with the two tablets of the Testimony in his hands.
+When he came down from the mountain, Moses was not aware that his face was radiant because he had spoken with Him.

-This event corresponds with Luke 9:31; telling us that during the transfiguration Moses “appeared in glory”.
-WEB
+This event corresponds with Luke 9:31; telling us that during the transfiguration Moses “appeared in splendor”.

 So why do I call this the fourth coming?
 Let me attempt to show you the other four comings!

-The first Biblical reference to Elijah informs us that he was from an unknown “captive” city and that he was a “foreigner”!
-He was a man who seemingly came out of nowhere—and perhaps he did!
+The first Biblical reference to Elijah informs us that he was from an unknown location.
+There is no known place called Tishbite.
+People assume that He was from Tishbe or Tishbi or Tesheb, but the word could simply mean a stranger (search word: stranger) or “visitor”!
+He was a man who seemingly made an abrupt appearance out of nowhere—and perhaps he did!

 Right away he was performing miracles.
 But “after many days” (18:1) Yehovah put him to work single-handedly attacking the wicked king Ahab of Israel.